Syrian government air strikes kill 63 in Raqqa - monitoring group

 An Islamic State fighter in the province confirmed that the government carried out the air strikes, which he said killed at least 70 people.

-The Syrian air force has increased its strikes across Syria since the U.S.-led coalition started attacking Islamic State positions inside Syria in September.
+The Syrian air force has increased its strikes across Syria since a U.S.-led coalition started attacking Islamic State positions inside Syria in September.

 Analysts say the increase could be because the Syrian military wants to weaken rebel groups before they get training and equipment promised by the United States.